Austrian Open Kitzbühel

+The Generali Open Kitzbühel and originally known as the Austrian International Championships, is an annual tennis tournament held in Kitzbühel, Austria since 1894, on clay courts.

+History

+The men's tournament the Championships of Austria was established in 1894, and a women's event followed two years later in 1896, becoming a combined event.
+Following World War II it was known as the Austrian International Championships up to the Open Era in 1968.

-The Generali Open Kitzbühel, sponsored by Generali and originally known as the Austrian International Championships (1894–1968), is an annual tennis tournament held in Kitzbühel, Austria.
-The event was part of the ATP World Series from the creation of ATP World Tour until 1998, International Series Gold from 1999 to 2008, and ATP World Tour 250 series in 2009.
+The event was part of the ATP World Series from the creation of ATP World Tour in 1990 until 1998, International Series Gold from 1999 to 2008, and ATP World Tour 250 series in 2009.
 It was downgraded to the ATP Challenger Tour in 2010, replaced by the Open de Nice Côte d'Azur, before regaining top tour status in 2011 once again, as part of the ATP 250 series.
-The tournament has been held, since 1894, on clay courts and is the sixth oldest tennis tournament in the world.
+It is the sixth oldest tennis tournament in the world.
+It was sponsored by Generali in 1994-2006 and sponsored again since 2015.